-To check if a builder is registered, visit the Find a registered building practitioner page on the VBA website.
+To check if a builder is registered, use the VBA's Practitioner Search.

 Misconduct by builders

 Information on the Practitioner Disciplinary Register may help you when deciding whether to engage a builder.
-Visit the Practitioner Disciplinary Register page on the VBA website.
+Use the VBA Practitioner Disciplinary Register.

 Check if a builder is eligible for domestic building insurance

-To check if a builder is eligible for domestic building insurance, use the Builder Search on the Victorian Managed Insurance Authority website.
+To check if a builder is eligible for domestic building insurance, use the Victorian Managed Insurance Authority Builder Search.